Parshat Lech Lecha

 What is the meaning behind this phrase so shall be your offspring?
-According to many commentators it means that although they appear small, stars are in fact enormous and it is only because that they are far away that they appear small.
+According to many commentators, it means that although they appear small, stars are in fact enormous and it is only because they are far away that they appear small.

 So too, although we are small in number, only 14 million in a world population of over 7 Billion we will be influential in ways far beyond our numbers.

-All you have to do is Google Jewish Nobel prize winners, doctors, leaders in all areas to realise that the incredible contribution of the Jewish People.
+All you have to do is Google Jewish Nobel prize winners, doctors, and leaders in all areas to realize the incredible contribution of the Jewish People.

 Not The Jewish Way